Seriots/Gomoku/README.md

 ## 🧠 Heuristic

 The heuristic is the process used to evaluate the value of a board.
 It's represent nothing in particular and can take very varied forms.
-So it's always a bias choosen by the developper often in the search of a balance between optimisation and accuracy.
+So it's always a bias chosen by the developer often in the search of a balance between optimisation and accuracy.

-For this project our method to evaluate the value of the board is simple, but strong.
-We take every alignement of `five stones` and capture during `minimax` to gave to the board a value
+For this project, our method to evaluate the value of the board is simple, but strong.
+We take every alignment of `five stones` and capture during `minimax` to give to the board a value

-1. **Define a DNA**: From biology, `DNA` is the system used to encode any living thing and can describe is construction.
-Here our `DNA` is the system that we used to describe each interesting alignement of five stones.
-To do so, we declare some abstract values ​​which together gives an optimized result.
+1. **Define a DNA**: From biology, `DNA` is the system used to encode any living thing and can describe is constructed.
+Here our `DNA` is the system that we used to describe each interesting alignment of five stones.
+To do so, we declare some abstract values ​​which together give an optimized result.

 **_DNA of our Heuristic_**

 <img src="https://github.com/user-attachments/assets/9dbf6f31-c954-4431-b101-ba137975d744" style="width: 60%; height: auto;" />

-2. **Associate DNA with alignements**: Next, we search for all interesting alignement of `five stones` that can be interesting in our process such as `White-White-White-White-Wwhite` that is a win alignement or `White-Black-Black-Nothing-Nothing` which is an alignement that can lead to a capture for `White`.
+2. **Associate DNA with alignements**: Next, we search for all interesting alignment of `five stones` that can be interesting in our process such as `White-White-White-White-White` that is a win alignment or `White-Black-Black-Nothing-Nothing` which is an aligement that can lead to a capture for `White`.

 **_Part of all associated values_**

 <img src="https://github.com/user-attachments/assets/49fca551-e20a-43c3-b08b-f0852a888ecc" style="width: 60%; height: auto;" />

-3. **Check the board**: To process the calculation, we need to check on every row, column and diagonal, on every alignement of `five stones`.
-If the alignement is known, the given value is added to the total value of the board.
-When every alignement is checked, the result is added with the value of `capture` found during `minimax` process and all of this is the value associated with this board.
+3. **Check the board**: To process the calculation, we need to check on every row, column and diagonal, on every alignment of five stones.
+If the alignment is known, the given value is added to the total value of the board.
+When every alignment is checked, the result is added to the value of the capture found during minimax process and all of this is the value associated with this board.

 **_Exemple of a board value calculation :_**